PP-Module for Software-Defined Networking Controllers

 Application Note:

-This SFR mandates that audit data be generated for startup and shutdown of the audit functions, which is a duplicate of FAU_GEN.1.1 in the Base-PP. If the TOE has one single audit mechanism, then the events used to conform to the Base-PP requirement also suffice here.
-Startup and shutdown of the audit functions in the context of the SDN controller portion of the TOE only need to be logged separately if the SDN controller has a different logging mechanism from what the Base-PP uses.
-Note also that in many cases the startup and shutdown of the audit functions cannot be forced on its own because the audit functions may be operational by default.
-In this case, logging for startup and shutdown of the TOE itself is sufficient.
-The purpose of this part of the requirement is to ensure that a malicious user cannot disable auditing to evade detection of other malicious use of the TOE.
+This SFR mandates that audit data be generated for start-up and shutdown of the audit functions, which is a duplicate of FAU_GEN.1.1 in the Base-PP. If the TOE has one single audit mechanism, then the events used to conform to the Base-PP requirement also suffice here.
+Start-up and shutdown of the audit functions in the context of the SDN controller portion of the TOE only need to be logged separately if the SDN controller has a different logging mechanism from what the Base-PP uses.

 The auditable events for the 'not specified' level of audit is intended to communicate that this PP-Module does not claim one of the pre-defined audit levels specified in CC Part 2; this is inherently satisfied by demonstrating that the TSF generates appropriate audit data for all events that are explicitly required by the PP-Module.

->The evaluator shall verify that the TSS identifies the auditable events generated by the TOE, and that they include the auditable events specified in this SFR along with the required audit data.
-The evaluator shall also verify that the TSS identifies the mechanism used for generating audit events such that it can be determined whether the auditable events required by this PP-Module use the same audit mechanism as what the Base-PP requires for FAU_GEN.1 or whether there are alternate mechanisms that are used.
+The evaluator shall verify that the TSS identifies the auditable events generated by the TOE, and that they include the auditable events specified in this SFR along with the required audit data.
+The evaluator shall also verify that the TSS identifies the mechanism used for generating audit events such that it can be determined whether the auditable events required by this PP-Module use the same audit mechanism as what the Base-PP requires for FAU_GEN.1 or there are alternate mechanisms that are used.

-The requirement in the Base-PP to ensure that all auditable events can be transmitted to the operational environment via a secure channel is applicable to the entire TOE, even when PP-Modules are claimed.
+The evaluator shall check that the requirement in the Base-PP to ensure that all auditable events can be transmitted to the operational environment via a secure channel is applicable to the entire TOE, even when PP-Modules are claimed.
 Therefore, if the TSF does have any audit mechanisms that are used specifically to generate audit records for this PP-Module's auditable events, the evaluator shall ensure that these mechanisms are discussed in the context of the Base-PP's requirements for protection of audit data in transit, and at rest if applicable.

 Guidance